jcampbell05/RxChef/README.md

 }
 ```

-You may have noticed that in this example its called `subscribeNext` rather than `forEach`.
-Ignore this for now as I will explain this later on, for now just assume they are the same thing.
+You may have noticed that in this example its called `subscribeNext` rather than `forEach`, why this is will be explained later.

+## Operators